AlexDolch/some_ml_nlp_ai_projects/Neural_Network_From_Scratch/readme.txt

-To get more familiar with Neural Networks, I am writing one from Scratch, not using Tensorflow or Pytorch.
+To get more familiar with Neural Networks, I am writing one from Scratch, just using numpy.

 https://www.youtube.com/watch?v=w8yWXqWQYmU&ab_channel=SamsonZhang - interesting Tutorial about it